ezagroba/mob-testing/mob-testing.md

 Notes:
 - @ez Ask Maaret for permission to use this image
 - enabling constraints
-- facilitator in our mob
 - how tight/loose to stick to roles/rules
 - ability to step away

+===

+### participants & setup

+<< @ez Take picture at a mob session in Jan >>

+Notes:
+- Joep, facilitator in our mob
+- amplify but not take away their force
+- bullying for people who normally show up
+- describe personalities/skill levels
+- rotate mouse and keyboard

 ===